Xyborg/ImmoNoise/README.md

 ### Key Features

+- **Hybrid Fetching Architecture**: Uses a Cloudflare Worker for speed and caching, with a seamless client-side fallback to direct APIs if the proxy is unavailable.
 - **Multi-Source Noise Data**: Displays Road Traffic, Tram/U-Bahn, and Sum of All Traffic Sources.
 - **Smart City Detection**: Automatically detects the city via JSON-LD schema (currently optimized for Berlin).
 - **Proactive UI**: Shows "Coming soon" for properties outside Berlin to manage expectations.